semi-lab/semi-lab.github.io/_pages/about.md

 <br>
  -Wolfgang Pauli- , Nobel Prize Physicist

 We are committed to humbly and tirelessly dealing with intricate surface structures.
-If you want to be a part of this effort against complex surface stuctures, please contact Dr. Akin at sakin@purdue.edu.
+If you want to be a part of this effort, please contact Dr. Akin at sakin@purdue.edu.